mmistakes/minimal-mistakes/_jobs/2022-02-24-scinet-lsh-position.md

 # Participant Stipend

 The participant(s) will receive a monthly stipend commensurate with educational level and experience.
-The Stipend is approximately $90,000 per year plus a stipend for heath insurance through ORISE.
+The stipend is approximately $90,000 per year plus a stipend for health insurance through ORISE.

 # Citizenship Requirements